devcenter-square/states-cities/README.md

-capital | The capital of the state. latitude | It's longitude. longitude | It's latitude. min-lat | The minimum latitude of it's boundary. min-long | The minimum longitude of it's boundary. max-lat | The maximum latitude of it's boundary. max-long | The maximum longitude of it's boundary.
+capital | The capital of the state. latitude | It's longitude. longitude | It's latitude. minLat | The minimum latitude of it's boundary. minLong | The minimum longitude of it's boundary. maxLat | The maximum latitude of it's boundary. maxLong | The maximum longitude of it's boundary.